 - Manage frustrations.
 Frustration is inevitable in life and parents have to teach the child how the world works where you have to learn to tolerate, resign and accept that not everything is as you want, that you do not always win.
 It is not healthy to avoid facing challenges or solving problems for them.
 “We must help them not see” catastrophes “where there can surely be possible solutions,” says the graduate, and suggests that, in competitions when only one wins, it is important to help them trust that, if they practice, if they train and try harder, you will have other opportunities.

 - Avoid comparisons.
-We must develop an interest in improving themselves and not in comparison with others.
+We must develop an interest in improving ourselves and not in comparison with others.
 “Respecting and teaching to value personal and individual qualities stimulates self-love and self-confidence.
 Not all of us have to be recognized for the same things”, clarifies the specialist.

 - Set achievable goals for them.
 To help them grow and trust that their achievements are measured by their abilities, we should not demand the impossible from them.
-“Beware of the over demand of overvalued ideas,” warns Morrison.
+“Beware of the over-demand of overvalued ideas,” warns Morrison.
 If the rod is too high, they will feel that the achievements are unsatisfactory.
 “Self-esteem is the distance between what I achieve and the ideal.
 The greater the distance from the ideal, the less self-esteem”, explains the graduate.

 - Encourage them to go for more.
 “He doesn’t already have it” is a phrase that even adults encourage us to try something.
 We must encourage them to take risks, overcome shame, and face new challenges, strengthening self-esteem.
 Achieving difficult goals and being encouraged to face them build trust and nurture identity.